MicrosoftDocs/memdocs/sccm/core/plan-design/changes/features-and-capabilities.md

  Provides a set of tools to help identify and monitor assets:

--   **Hardware inventory**.
-Collects detailed information about the hardware of devices in your enterprise.
+-   **Hardware inventory**: Collects detailed information about the hardware of devices in your enterprise.
 See [Introduction to hardware inventory in System Center Configuration Manager](../../../core/clients/manage/inventory/introduction-to-hardware-inventory.md).

--   **Software inventory**.
-Collects and reports information about the files that are stored on client computers in your organization.
+-   **Software inventory**: Collects and reports information about the files that are stored on client computers in your organization.
 See [Introduction to software inventory in System Center Configuration Manager](../../../core/clients/manage/inventory/introduction-to-software-inventory.md).

--   **Asset Intelligence**.
-Provides tools to collect inventory data and to monitor software license usage in your enterprise.
+-   **Asset Intelligence**: Provides tools to collect inventory data and to monitor software license usage in your enterprise.
 See [Introduction to Asset Intelligence in System Center Configuration Manager](../../../core/clients/manage/asset-intelligence/introduction-to-asset-intelligence.md).

 **Mobile device management with Microsoft Intune**